What I know about the time and place:

 The Encyclopedia of Arkansas History and Culture: Arkansas Traveler

-To hear a fun rendition of the song The Arkansas Traveler, check out my cousin Madeleine Ferrer Donovan's blog, Bless Your Dead Heart.
+For Fun: To hear a fun rendition of the song The Arkansas Traveler, check out my cousin Madeleine Ferrer Donovan's blog, Bless Your Dead Heart.
 Her regular column, Today's Soundtrack, which she cleverly matches up with the time period of whatever she's researching, features a version by the 2nd South Carolina String Band.
+To see other photographs on the same Happy Hollow set (and even using the same, long-suffering cow!), visit Yesterday's Tennessee.
+To see dozens of other equally creative photographs that were taken by Norman McLeod at Happy Hollow, visit The Melting Pot Genealogy Society's "Happy Hollow Photographs." |

 No comments: